jaceiverson/aoc-2021/README.md

 # AOC Util for Python
-A library to help create files and pull inputs for the Advent of Code.
+A library to help create files and pull inputs for the <a href=https://adventofcode.com>Advent of Code</a>.
 Can be used to generate previous years input/files as well.

 # AOC Star Summary
 | Year   |   Stars |   Completion % |